MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tech-path-overview.md

 ![Web](../images/javascript_logo_banner.png)

 The WebXR Device API is an open specification that allows you to experience Mixed Reality apps in your browser on any platform.
-See the [JavaScript development overview](../javascript/javascript-development-overview.md) to get started building Mixed Reality apps for any platform.

 # [Native (OpenXR)](#tab/native)

 ![Native](../images/native_logo_banner.png)

 Create mixed reality apps with a direct line to the Windows Mixed Reality APIs.
-See the [Native development overview](../native/directx-development-overview.md) to get started with native app development using OpenXR or legacy WinRT for HoloLens 2 or Windows Mixed Reality immersive headsets.
 The Windows Mixed Reality API supports applications written in C++ and C#, allowing you to build your own framework or middleware in either language.

+OpenXR is an open royalty-free API standard from Khronos that provides engines native access to a wide range of devices from vendors across the mixed reality spectrum.

+You can develop using OpenXR on a HoloLens 2 or Windows Mixed Reality immersive headset on the desktop.
+If you don't have access to a headset, emulators for HoloLens 2 and Windows Mixed Reality headsets are available.

 ## Available hardware platforms